Why does the pressure regulator stop?

-Following, you can find some simple operations that you might use to determine the cause.
+Below you can find some simple operations to determine the cause.

-The sensor has a limited functioning and it runs out with the use.
+The sensor has a limited functioning life, and gets consumed with use.
 Replace it to restore the correct functioning of the detector.

 By only replacing the protection, the leak detector should work properly again.

-Once the leak detector is turned on, it checks and registers the concentration of gas present at that moment in the air.
+Once the leak detector is switched on, it checks and records the concentration of gas present at that moment in the air.

-Later on, it will signal only the concentrations that result higher than the first one.
+Then, it will only indicate the concentrations that are higher than the first ones.

-Hence, do not directly point the detector on the leak when turning it on, but rather wait 45/60 seconds and then proceed.
+Hence, do not directly point the detector on the leak when turning it on, but rather wait 45/60 seconds to proceed.

 After the first detection, remove the leak detector from the area of interest and wait a few seconds before proceeding with a second, more accurate, detection.